nir/jupylet/README.md

 ## How to Install and Run Jupylet

-If you are new to Python, I strongly recommend that you install and use the [Miniconda Python](https://docs.conda.io/en/latest/miniconda.html) distribution.
+If you are new to Python, I recommend that you install and use the [Miniconda Python](https://docs.conda.io/en/latest/miniconda.html) distribution.
 Download and run the 64-bit installer and stick to the default install options.